Top 5 Advanced Network Troubleshooting Tools for IT ProsBy Sean Wilkins

 - ping sweeps.

 These different capabilities make it possible to do everything from a simple single host port scan to an entire network sweep for host detection and auditing purposes.
-The number of tasks possible through nmap is really left to the imagination of the user, more information can be found at the nmap website.
+The number of tasks possible through nmap is really left to the imagination of the user, more information can be found at the nmap website (or view our online nmap training courses).

 While the nmap tool itself is command line based, a GUI has also been developed called zenmap that can be used to make the configuration of nmap considerably easier.
 Both the nmap command line tool and zenmap are available on a number of different platforms including Windows, Linux (many flavors), *nix (also many flavors) and Mac OS X. Figure 1 below shows the zenmap GUI with results from a simple scan of a Linksys router from an inside interface.